jgf1123/ahlcg2/spec.md

 When the game was first published, all players needed the Core set (`pack_code='core'`).

 The game was then expanded with cycles.
-Originally, each cycle contained a campaign set and then 6 mythos packs.
-You can see the legacy of this in cell 5 of `prepare_arkham_data.ipynb`.
+Originally, each cycle contained a deluxe expansion and then 6 mythos packs.
+(Some legacy of this is now in `arkham_canonical.py`.)

 After cycle 8 (that is, if we treat the Core set as cycle #1, Investigator Starter decks as cycle #7, and the first 6 expansions as cycles #2-6, 8), cycles were instead released as two `pack_code`s, an Investigator Expansion and a Campaign Expansion.
 By and large, players will build decklists using cards from the Investigator Expansion but under special circumstances add cards from the Campaign Expansion.

 At some point, arkhamdb deprecated the old mythos pack organization.
-We should scrape the card data again to make sure we are using the most current data.
+Done: ~~We should scrape the card data again to make sure we are using the most current data.~~

 There are also "Return to the..." card sets.
 While they are related to a particular cycle (e.g., "The Dunwich Legacy" with `pack_code='dwl'` and "Return to the Dunwich Legacy with `pack_code='rtdwl`), treat them as separate packs.